-Another legal basis for developing this Strategy was the Convention on Biological Diversity (Rio de Janeiro, 1992), (further as CBD) where the Parties committed to cooperate with other Parties (article 5^{16}), and develop national strategies, plans or programmes for the conservation and sustainable use of biological diversity (Article 6^{17}).
+Another legal basis for developing this Strategy was the Convention on Biological Diversity (Rio de Janeiro, 1992), (further as CBD) where the Parties committed to cooperate with other Parties (article 516), and develop national strategies, plans or programmes for the conservation and sustainable use of biological diversity (Article 617).

-The implementation of this Strategy shall foster the achievement of the CBD objectives, by e.g. enhancing the insitu conservation of biological resources within or outside protected areas, promoting the protection and restoration of ecosystems and natural habitats, and the maintenance of viable populations of species in natural surroundings, as well as environmentally sound and sustainable development in areas adjacent to protected areas with a view to furthering protection of these areas (Article 818).
+The implementation of this Strategy shall foster the achievement of the CBD objectives, by e.g. enhancing the in-situ conservation of biological resources within or outside protected areas, promoting the protection and restoration of ecosystems and natural habitats, and the maintenance of viable populations of species in natural surroundings, as well as environmentally sound and sustainable development in areas adjacent to protected areas with a view to furthering protection of these areas (Article 818).

-Moreover, this Strategy reflects the goals, and provides a follow-up to the CBD Strategic Plan for Biodiversity 2011-202019 and its corresponding Aichi Biodiversity Targets, by e.g. integrating biodiversity local development planning processes (Aichi Target the loss, degradation, and fragmentation of natural habitats (Target 5), ensuring the conservation of biodiversity areas under forestry agriculture in and (Target 7), enhancing of terrestrial areas of particular importance for biodiversity and ecosystem services, improving the connectivity between protected areas, and integrating such into the wider landscapes (Target 11), preventing the extinction and improving the conservation status of threatened species (Target 12), promoting the maintenance of the genetic diversity of cultivated plants and farmed and domesticated animals (Target 13), safeguarding and encouraging the restoration of ecosystems (Target 14), and enhancing traditional practices of local communities relevant for the conservation and sustainable use of biodiversity (Target 15).
+Moreover, this Strategy reflects the goals, and provides a follow-up to the CBD Strategic Plan for Biodiversity 2011-202019 and its corresponding Aichi Biodiversity Targets, by e.g. integrating biodiversity values into the local development planning processes (Aichi Target 2), preventing the loss, degradation, and fragmentation of natural habitats (Target 5), ensuring the conservation of biodiversity in areas under forestry and agriculture (Target 7), enhancing the conservation of terrestrial areas of particular importance for biodiversity and ecosystem services, improving the connectivity between protected areas, and integrating such into the wider landscapes (Target 11), preventing the extinction and improving the conservation status of threatened species (Target 12), promoting the maintenance of the genetic diversity of cultivated plants and farmed and domesticated animals (Target 13), safeguarding and encouraging the restoration of ecosystems (Target 14), and enhancing traditional practices of local communities relevant for the conservation and sustainable use of biodiversity (Target 15).